mxz297/Incremental-CFG-Patching-ASPLOS21-AE/README.md

 ./run_inst.sh /lib64/firefox/libxul.so
 ```

 Script `run_inst.sh` takes one parameter, which is the path to Firefox's `libxul.so`.
 It will generate `libxul.so.jt`.
+This step will print some messages to stderr, which can be ignored.

 We use two web-browser-base benchmarks.
 Please exercise with cautions when replacing original binaries (e.g., libxul.so and docker).
 Always prepare a backup for the evaluation.